Glenn Apiaries logo Glenn Apiaries honeybee dna

 Varroa Sensitive Hygiene (VSH)

-An organic solution to mites and disease
+An organic solution to mites and diseases

 Glenn Apiaries Operations